joealden/corum-client/README.md

 ## The Investigation
 ### Interviews
-I will be interviewing people that I know are users of Reddit to get an idea of what they like and don't like about a certain forum.
+I have interviewed people that I know are users of Reddit to get an idea of what they like and don't like about it in particular.
 This will help me understand what features I should borrow, leave out, as well those that could be added that don't currently exist.

 #### Questions